vrchatapi/vrchatapi-dart/vrchat_dart_generated/doc/NotificationsApi.md

 //defaultApiClient.getAuthentication<ApiKeyAuth>('authCookie').apiKeyPrefix = 'Bearer';

 final api = VrchatDartGenerated().getNotificationsApi();
-final String type = all; // String | Only send notifications of this type (can use `all` for all).
+final String type = type_example; // String | Only send notifications of this type (can use `all` for all).
 This parameter no longer does anything, and is deprecated. final bool sent = true; // bool | Return notifications sent by the user.
 Must be false or omitted. final bool hidden = true; // bool | Whether to return hidden or non-hidden notifications.
-True only allowed on type `friendRequest`. final String after = five_minutes_ago; // String | Only return notifications sent after this Date.
+True only allowed on type `friendRequest`. final String after = after_example; // String | Only return notifications sent after this Date.
 Ignored if type is `friendRequest`. final int n = 56; // int | The number of objects to return. final int offset = 56; // int | A zero-based offset from the default object sorting from where search results start.